 The Douro Valley in northern Portugal offers spectacular vistas of terraced vineyards on both margins of the river Douro with the colour of the land changing throughout the year.
 In February and March when the almond blossom is out, there is an added white pinkish tone to the region, and in the autumn, the vines look particularly beautiful when they take on a reddish and golden colour.
-Our luxury holiday rentals in Douro Valley enjoy panoramic views over this outstanding scenery.

 The “Alto Douro Vinhateiro” is a UNESCO World Heritage Site, which recognizes the area around the Douro Valley where wine has been produced for the past two thousand years.
 Since the 18th century, its main product (port wine) has been world famous for its quality.
 You can visit numerous “Quintas”, learn about the process, taste their products and buy Port directly.
-The region also has some excellent local restaurants, both simple and sophisticated, to choose from.
+The region also boasts some excellent restaurants, both simple and sophisticated, to choose from.

-Larger towns include Peso da Régua on the riverside, which being at the centre of the port industry features the Museu do Douro as well as the Solar do Vinho do Porto, where you can learn a bit more about port.
+Larger towns include Peso da Régua, which being at the centre of the port industry features the Museu do Douro as well as the Solar do Vinho do Porto, where you can learn a bit more about port.
 A pretty market town with a castle and a cathedral south of the Douro river, Lamego also hosts the “Nossa Senhora dos Remédios” pilgrimage with 686 steps leading up to the 18th-century church – we suggest walking up before lunch at one of the many small restaurants around its main square.
 Whilst at Vila Real located north of the river, you will find the 18th century Palace of Mateus and gardens, famous for Mateus Rose wine!

 If you fancy a spot of pampering instead, the 6 Senses Spa as well as the Vila Gale in Régua, both offer some great treatments.